vicenledesma/Vicente_master_thesis_scripts/README.md

 # Vicente_master_thesis_scripts
-Scripts to analyze docking and MD simulation results.
+Scripts to run and analyze dockings and MD simulations.